Myths about Science

 These myths about science are often brought up as arguments against a belief in God, and they form an artificial barrier to belief in God.
 I say that they are artificial because many scientists are in fact Theists and have found that science offers no true barriers to such belief.
 I have found this to be true in my work.

 The two myths I want to deal with here are really the same idea in greater and lesser forms: (1) Science has explained everything, and (2) Science can explain everything.
 The second actually depends on a third sub-myth (3) Everything that is true can be proven.
-No scientist believes the first, so y'all can skip right to the second one; many nonscientists do seem to believe the first, so I will deal with it first.
+No scientist believes the first myth, so they can can skip right to the second one; many nonscientists do seem to believe the first, so I will deal with it up front.
+(As described near the end, this essay does not attempt to prove that there is a God, nor does it deal with philosophical science vs. religion issues such as creationism vs. evolutionism; its goal is to elevate the level of discussion so that the real issues can be dealt with.)

 Myth #1: Science has explained everything